 Norwegian tabloid Dagbladet reports that Norwegian authorities were in dialogue with the CIA after a Norwegian β¦

-Norway’s largest tabloid VG reports that a Norwegian researcher built a microwave machine and tested it on himself β¦
+Norway's largest tabloid VG reports that a Norwegian researcher built a microwave machine and tested it on himself in β¦

 Norwegian media covers the Washington Post revelation.
 A government-affiliated researcher developed a pulsed microwave β¦